mquezada13/mquezada13/README.md

 # 👩‍🔬 Maura E. Ramirez-Quezada
-I'm a physicist with over a decade of experience applying numerical methods to study complex physical systems — from dark matter in stellar remnants to phase transitions in the early universe.
+I'm a PhD physicist with experience on applying numerical methods to study complex physical systems — from dark matter in stellar remnants, such as white dwarfs and neutron stars, to phase transitions in the early universe.
 I specialize in **scientific programming in Python**, **numerical modeling**, and **data analysis** across real-world and synthetic datasets.

 Currently, I’m transitioning into the **data science and machine learning space**, leveraging a strong foundation in physics, coding, and problem solving to tackle new challenges at the interface of science and technology.